 With the emergence of synthetic materials that are more durable, lightweight and easy to produce, has the time for leather football boots passed entirely, or is there still something that leather can give us that synthetic material simply can’t?

 If you’re of a certain age, then you have probably only experienced one of the two options.
 Most of us usually fall into one of the two camps: long-term leather wearer or synthetic sympathisers.
 Many couldn’t imagine switching from a good old-fashioned leather boot, whilst others baulk at the idea of switching from the more modern synthetic designs.

 Most younger ballers will only ever have played football in synthetic material boots.
 This is partly due to the fact that these are the boots their heroes wear nowadays, but they are also more readily available; they come in many various colourways; and in general, they are just more lightweight and those who wear them feel as though they have more control and a greater feel on the ball.

-Whilst there are other materials out there, we’re going to take a good look at leather and synthetic as these are the two main types, to see if there is any truth in the rumours that one is better than the other, or if we’re just being spun a yarn in order to buy more boots.
+Whilst there are plenty of other football boots to choose from out there, we’re going to take a good look at leather and synthetic since these are the two main types.
+So, let's see if there is any truth in the rumours that one is better than the other, or if we’re just being spun a yarn in order to buy more boots.

 As leather is a natural material it has a few benefits over synthetic.
 Leather will adapt to the shape of your foot quite quickly, which can be both a positive and a negative.
 When you first buy a pair of leather boots, they may feel a little uncomfortable until you break them in slightly.
 You’ve never truly had blisters until you’ve had to wear brand new boots for a full game without having time to wear them in first.
 Modern boots don’t suffer from this problem as much as they used to, but they still require a little game time before they mould into the perfect fit.